Section A. General Information and Statutes

 It is illegal for a commercial license holder to possess more than one commercial license.

 This program is audited and monitored by the United States Department of Transportation (USDOT) in Washington, DC.
-The New Mexico Office of the Federal Motor Carrier Safety Administration (FMCSA) audits our program every year to determine if we are complying with all of the federal mandates.
-For New Mexico to continue participating in the commercial driver license program, we must be able to demonstrate that we run every 1st time and renewal commercial applicant through CDLIS and PDPS.
+The Federal Motor Carrier Safety Administration (FMCSA) in Washington, DC audits our program every year to determine if we are complying with all of the federal mandates.
+For New Mexico to continue participating in the commercial driver’s license program, we must be able to demonstrate that we run every first-time and renewal commercial applicant through CDLIS and PDPS.

 A person shall not drive a motor vehicle unless he is qualified to drive a motor vehicle, and a motor carrier shall not require or permit a person to drive a motor vehicle unless that person is qualified to drive a motor vehicle.